cliff-rosen/jam-bot/frontend/src/components/features/workbench/MODAL_HANDLERS.md

 - Used in SaveGroupModal when choosing "Add to existing"
 - Does not navigate away from current view

-## Feature Management Handlers
+## Unified Feature Management Handlers

+### `handleOpenFeatureModal(collectionType: 'search' | 'group')`
+Opens the unified feature management modal.
+- Sets collection type (search or group)
+- Single entry point for all feature operations
+- Replaces separate "Add Features" and "Extract Features" buttons

+### `handleUpdateFeature(featureId: string, updates: Partial<FeatureDefinition>)`
+Updates an existing feature definition in the collection.
+- Modifies feature properties (name, description, type, options)
+- Updates the entire feature_definitions array
+- Used in the feature editing interface

-### `handleAddFeatures(features: FeatureDefinition[], extractImmediately?: boolean)`
+### `handleFeatureAdd(features: FeatureDefinition[], extractImmediately: boolean)`
-Adds new feature definitions to the current collection.
+Adds new features to the collection with optional immediate extraction.
 - If `extractImmediately` is true, also extracts values using AI
-- Shows appropriate success/error toasts
+- Respects current article selection for targeting
+- Used by the "Add New Features" section

+### `handleFeatureExtract(featureIds: string[])`
+Extracts values for selected existing features.
+- Always extracts (no optional behavior)
+- Respects current article selection for targeting
+- Closes modal after successful extraction
-- Used by AddFeatureModal
+- Used by the "Extract Selected" button

 ### Feature Operations (via workbench context)
+- `workbench.addFeatureDefinitionsLocal()` - Adds feature definitions only
+- `workbench.addFeaturesAndExtract()` - Adds features and extracts values
-- `workbench.extractFeatureValues()` - Extracts feature values using AI
+- `workbench.extractFeatureValues()` - Extracts values for existing features
 - `workbench.removeFeatureDefinition()` - Removes a feature definition
-- `workbench.updateFeatureValueLocal()` - Updates a single feature value

 ## Article Management Handlers